Henriette Petit

-Petit, portrayed by her teacher, Juan Francisco González.

-Henriette Petit (pseudonym of Ana Enriqueta Petit Marfan; March 3, 1894 - December 9, 1983), was a Chilean painter, member of the Grupo Montparnasse, of which she was a co-founder.
+Ana Enriqueta Petit Marfan (3 March 1894 – 9 December 1983), known by the pseudonym Henriette Petit, was a Chilean painter and co-founder of the Grupo Montparnasse.

 Biography

-Ana Enriqueta Petit Marfan was born in Santiago, March 3, 1894.
+Ana Enriqueta Petit Marfan was born on 3 March 1894 in Santiago to Emilio Petit Pinaud, a French-born physician, and María Laura Marfán Montel.
+Petit was the older sister of the painter Magdalena Petit.

 She began her career in the early 1910s, when she became a disciple of Juan Francisco González -considered one of the four "great masters of Chilean painting"- whom she met through her friend, the also painter, Marta Villanueva.
 Petit entered the School of Fine Arts in 1914, and two years later, she painted her first painting.

 She traveled to Europe with her family between 1920 and 1921, a period in which she had classes in Paris, France, with the sculptor Antoine Bourdelle, who would portray her in a bust entitled Le Chilienne and whose works are in the artist's museum.